steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

  *and keep renewing the tokens on a regularl basis*.
 Generally this is done by starting a thread in the background.

+# Delegation Token revocation

+Delegation tokens can be revoked —such as when the YARN which needed them completes.

+In Kerberos, the client obtains a ticket off the KDC, then hands it to the service —a service which does not need to contain any information about the tickets issued to clients.

+With delegation tokens, the specific services supporting them have to implement their own internal tracking of issued tokens.
+That comes with benefits as well as a cost.

+The cost?
+The services now have to maintain some form of state, either locally or, in HA deployments, in some form of storage shared across the failover services.

+The benefit: there's no need to involve the KDC in authenticating requests, yet short-lived access can be granted to applications running in the cluster.
+This explicitly avoid the problem of having 1000+ containers in a YARN application each trying to talk to the KDC.
+(Issue: surely tickets offer that feature?)

+## Example

  Imagine a user deploying a YARN application in a cluster, one which needs access to the user's data stored in HDFS.
 The user would be required to be authenticated with